 - a.
-Standing Committees of the Senate will be established by Rule XI of these Rules & Procedures. - b.
+Standing Committees of the Senate will be established by Rule XI of these Rules and Procedures. - b.
 Standing Committees will report verbally at every meeting of the Senate on their activities since they last reported to the Senate.
-Standing committee reports can be sent electronically by a majority vote of the Senate in place of a verbal report. - c.
+Standing Committee reports can be sent electronically by a majority vote of the Senate in place of a verbal report. - c.
 The Senate President may establish ad-hoc committees to hear business as established in their creation. - i.
 The Senate President will appoint the members and the chair of adhoc committees. - ii.
 The Senate President may discharge any ad-hoc committee of the Senate. - iii.
-The Senate may, by a two-thirds vote, discharge any ad-hoc committee of the Senate. - d.
+The Senate may, by a two-thirds vote, discharge any ad-hoc committee of the Senate. - iv.
+The Senate President will be kept informed of any ad-hoc committee business. - d.
 Ad-hoc committees may report to the Senate once they have completed the task(s) that they were created for. - e.
 Ad-hoc committees may report to the Senate on their current activities and progress as needed.